21 Jan How alcohol affects your mind and body

 Alcohol is also packed with ‘empty’ calories which are likely to cause weight gain, putting further pressure on your heart.

-So if the stresses of the past year have meant that you have fallen into the habit of drinking a bit more than you know is good for you, now could be a good time to start thinking seriously about how alcohol affects your health and take steps to cut back or get some support to help you take a complete break from drinking altogether.
+So if the stresses of the past couple of years have meant that you have fallen into the habit of drinking a bit more than you know is good for you, now could be a good time to start thinking seriously about how alcohol affects your health and take steps to cut back or get some support to help you take a complete break from drinking altogether.

 Your mind and body will thank you for it.